jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Monitoring/alarm-contacts.md

 Role: May select operation and maintenance, testing, R&D and product.
 The role alarm group does not need to set this item.

-Scope: As shown in the figure, it is the system node; it can be selected as “system” and “application”, which respectively represent the alarm group that creates the system node and the one creates application node.
+Scope: As shown in the figure, it is the system node; it can be selected as "system" and "application", which respectively represent the alarm group that creates the system node and the one creates application node.
 When creating a global alarm group, the scope and node are current product line nodes, not optional.

 Node: Select a specific service tree node.